16 Gorgeous Historic Wedding Venues Around Philadelphia

 Malvern

 The country inn dating back to 1745 sits on three acres of property replete with formal gardens for the ceremony and photos.
-There is indoor and outdoor dining, and four private rooms for intimate weddings of between 15 to 50 people.
-(Full restaurant buyouts are available as well, depending on the day, and require a guest and spending minimum.)
+There is both indoor and outdoor seating for ceremonies and receptions, and three private indoor rooms (plus one weather-covered outdoor terrace) for intimate weddings of between 15 to 50 people.
+(Full restaurant buyouts are available as well and require a guest minimum.)
 Capitalize on the charm by staying in one of the eight guest suites — perhaps a lovely way to start your honeymoon.
 There’s no cost for use of the facility (though there is a small ceremony fee); linens, candles, music and a coordinator are included at no extra charge.
 Other perks are food and beverage (sold by consumption), discounted suites for guests, and a dance floor and ceremony lawn-chair rental.
-The typical cost ranges from $110 to $125 per guest.
 9 Old Lancaster Road.

 Glen Foerd